cmip-ipo-internal/Airtable-OnlyOffice-Github-Automations/README.md

-# AirtableAutomations
+# Airtable and OpenOffice Scripts
-Scripts for automating airtable
+Scripts for automating IPO tasks

+- See README in respective directories.